Welcome to Bunnings Trade. Not a trade customer? Go to bunnings.com.au

 “When people have existing homes that either don’t have insulation or they want to upgrade, they don’t look at the minimum requirements – they look a few levels above that.
 We’ve had a lot more enquiries for products that are far above the minimum,” he says.

 Insulation is about more than just ceilings, with a growing number of homeowners looking to insulate the whole building envelope.
-Especially in winter, insulating floors and walls are
+Especially in winter, insulating floors and walls are a top priority.
+“In homes without concrete slabs, people feel the draft through the floors and also through the walls,” Devin says.

 Demand is also rising among homeowners, and business owners, keen to retrofit insulation into existing buildings.
 “There’s some foil-faced roofing products that are really good for metal sheds, as well as some handy roll products, which are versatile for a range of uses,” Guy says.